 Results 1–10 of 13 for "Psychology Topic"X related to "Keeping couples together Couples who..."
-Refine Your Search Refine Your Search TopicChildren (2)Stress (2)Aging (1)Alzheimer's (1)Emotional health (1) 6 more... [+] Ethics (1)Marriage & divorce (1)Parenting (1)Teens (1)Therapy (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–8 of 8 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 2.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
+Refine Your Search Refine Your Search TopicChildren (3)Disability (2)Stress (2)Therapy (2)Women & men (2) 10 more... [+] ADHD (1)Aging (1)Alzheimer's (1)Emotional health (1)Ethics (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Parenting (1)Teens (1)Violence (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 2.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
 Psychology Topic 3.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
 Links to tips on communicating with your kids, and more.Psychology Topic 4.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
 Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 5.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
 Psychology Topic 6.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
-The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 7.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 9.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
-Psychology Topic 10.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Psychology Topic"X related to "Keeping couples together Couples who..."
+The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 7.
+Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
+The “LGB” in this term refers to sexual orientation.
+The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic 8.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 9.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 10.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Psychology Topic"X related to "Keeping couples together Couples who..."